jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 For storage, we need to store:
  * map of the world - estimated as ~70pb based on all the tiles we need to store, but factoring in compression of very similar tiles (eg vast desert)
  * metadata - negligible in size, so we can skip it from calculation
- * Road info - stored as routing tiles
+ * Road info - stored as routing tiles (terabytes in size - considering whole world and three sizes of tiles, it is 440PB, after removing mountains and oceans and such it is down to 44 to 88 PB.... lets round to 50 PB for the smallest level and around 50 PB for the remaining zoomed out levels, so in total 100 PB)
+ * Two types of requests - navigation requests and location update requests.

-Estimated QPS for navigation requests - 1bil DAU at 35min of usage per week -> 5bil minutes per day.
+Estimated QPS for navigation requests - 1bil DAU at 35 billion min of usage per week -> 5bil minutes per day.
 Assuming gps update requests are batched, we arrive at 200k QPS and 1mil QPS at peak load

 # Step 2 - Propose High-Level Design and Get Buy-In